BDineshBharadwaj/IBM_Course/Project_Report.md

 The hotels have been clustered into six groups and the following plots are generated to visualize the clusters.
 1. Bar charts with the mean of each group.
 ![Bar1](https://github.com/BDineshBharadwaj/IBM_Course/blob/master/Bar1.PNG)

 2.
 ![Bar2](https://github.com/BDineshBharadwaj/IBM_Course/blob/master/Bar1.PNG)

 3. The folium package is used to visualize the clusters on the map.
 ![hotel map clustered](https://github.com/BDineshBharadwaj/IBM_Course/blob/master/MapCluster.PNG)

+## Discussion
+From Bar1 plot from Results section, We can classify the clusters, roughly, as these categories.
+1. Cluster 1 seems to have the lowest frequency of all types of cuisines in its proximity.
+Not recommended.
+2. Cluster 2 seems to be the best spot for most cuisines except Burgers and pizza
+3. Cluster 0 seems to a pretty good spot for most cuisines as well.
+4. Cluster 4 and 5 are pretty much in the middle of the bar. i.e they have the almost mean frequency on all cuisines making them just okay.

+From Bar2 plot from Results section, we can deduce these points.
+1. Cluster 1 is clearly, the worst spot for any cuisine on the list.
+Not recommended.
+2. Cluster 2 seems to be the best spot for South Indian food followed by cluster 0, where as cluster 1 is the worst.
+3. Cluster 0 takes over cluster 2 asthe best spot to have North Indian.
+4. Cafes have the same top trend as North Indian food.
+Cluster 0, followed by cluster 2.
+5. When it comes to Fast food, Biryani, Chinese and Continental food, Cluster 2 dominates again by a higher margin followed by Cluster 0.
+6. Cluster 0 wins it when it comes to Burgers and Pizza!
+7. Cluster 5 shows a high frequency for Bakery almost on par with Cluster 2.

+## Conclusion
+The cluster 2 hotels have the best access to all cuisines in the list, followed by cluster 0.
+Cluster 5 shows a good frequency of Bakeries.
+Thus from the battle of Neighbourhoods, we have clustered the hotels in hyderabad based.